People make snap judgments. It takes only 1/10th of a second to form a first impression about a person, and websites are no different.

-It takes about 50 milliseconds (that’s 0.05 seconds) for users to form an opinion about your website that determines whether they like your site or not, whether they’ll stay or leave.
+It takes about 50 milliseconds (that’s 0.05 seconds) for users to form an opinion about your website that determines whether they’ll stay or leave.

-Throughout, visual appeal ratings were highly correlated from one phase to the next as were the correlations between the 50 ms and 500 ms conditions.
-Thus, visual appeal can be assessed within 50 ms, suggesting that web designers have about 50 ms to make a good first impression
+Throughout, visual appeal ratings were highly correlated from one phase to the next, as were the correlations between the 50 ms and 500 ms conditions.
+Thus, visual appeal can be assessed within 50 ms, suggesting that web designers have about 50 ms to make a good first impression.

 This first impression depends on many factors: structure, colors, spacing, symmetry, amount of text, fonts, and more.
 All the website screenshots below are for illustrative purposes only.

 Users form design opinions even in 17 ms